Okta Inc. (OKTA) Shares Down Despite Recent Market Volatility

 BofA Securities gave a rating of “Underperform” to OKTA, setting the target price at $64 in the report published on February 13th of the current year.

-During the last 5 trading sessions, OKTA rose by +3.39%, which changed the moving average for the period of 200-days by -0.68% in comparison to the 20-day moving average, which settled at $77.23.
-In addition, Okta Inc. saw 22.42% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OKTA fell by -4.16%, which changed the moving average for the period of 200-days by +1.45% in comparison to the 20-day moving average, which settled at $78.17.
+In addition, Okta Inc. saw 19.70% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading